 Editor’s Note: It’s been about 16 years since we first featured Andy’s adventures.
 We’ve been long overdue for an update.
-So we checked in with Andy and asked him how the last 19 years of constant travel has influenced his world view on being American, especially in light of terrorism, a new development since then.
+So we checked in with Andy and asked him how the last 19 years of constant travel have influenced his worldview on being American, especially in light of terrorism, a new development since then.
 Here is his response.

 Location: Kpalime, Togo West Africa

 People are good.
-The smartphone are really changing the planet, along with Facebook.
+The smartphones are really changing the planet, along with Facebook.

 I am not sure how to deal with Americans anymore, after 17 years of travel, when I talk to Americans, it is annoying, so I avoid them, or talk until they start talking about the world, or politics, or all their many fears, or try to make me feel guilty about something, maybe eating French Fries, etc.

-They never seem to stop telling me what I need to do, or should do, as if the are experts on everything,
+They never seem to stop telling me what I need to do, or should do, as if they are experts on everything,

 I think I finally understand the European view of Americans,